 - Work in a mission-focused organization through the Impact Internship Program at the end of their second year.

 Challenging yourself, expanding your worldview, learning a new language – these are just a few reasons why study abroad opportunities are an important part of a modern education.
-Through our own work establishing a trip based on our Honey Bee Initiative, and by collaborating with faculty that develops programing, the Center supports the Business School’s many study abroad offerings.
+Through our own work establishing a trip based on our Honey Bee Initiative, and by collaborating with faculty who develop programming, B4BW supports the Business School’s many study abroad offerings.